-Pay invoices, buy inventory, and handle payroll with the real exchange rate in over 40 currencies — for way cheaper than PayPal.
+Pay invoices, buy inventory, and handle payroll with the real exchange rate in over 70 countries — for way cheaper than PayPal.

 Send money directly from your own debit card or bank, or make payments from your account balance.
 Your recipient doesn't need a TransferWise account to receive their money.